 I was in the very fortunate position of being able to experience the season both at the launch event on Saturday night, and afterwards once it has opened to the public, so I’ve seen variations of the big Marvel Super Heroes United show, and also seen how people react to what’s on offer, both as invited guests and a paying ones.
 I’ll tell you one thing straight away, it’s very very popular, with queues forming outside the Studio Theater hours before each show, leaving Disneyland Park as empty as a mid week day in February, without the snow.
 I understand that this is the start of a very new season so of course people will want to see it, but it’s not just the volume of people but the excitement that is shown, and especially the number of guests sporting Marvel clothing of one sort or another.

 It’s not perfect, and I’ve highlighted what I think are the limitations and things that need attention as I’ve gone along, but for the first big introduction of Marvel into Disneyland Paris I think Marvel Summer of Super Heroes does a very good job indeed.
 It’s not too intense that it will scare off the traditional Disney lovers, but it’s got enough of what Marvel fans love about the brand to bring new guests to Disneyland Paris, which I’m certain is what Marvel Summer of Super Heroes is aiming to do.
 A certain Asgardian is present so I know my wife would be happy, and as a big fan of Marvel, especially Black Panther, I know my 10 year old son would have a blast.
-I actually asked him if he’d join in with the Guardians of the Galaxy Awesome Dance-Off this evening, and after a few seconds of deep thought, he said he would.
-I’d actually expected him to say no, so good job Disneyland Paris, you created something that would have Lucas willingly dancing in front of the Walt Disney Studios crowds.
-I’ve mis-named the season Marvel Season of Fun all weekend, but I think Marvel Season of Super Heroes in Disneyland Paris is just that.
+I actually asked him if he’d join in with the Guardians of the Galaxy Awesome Dance-Off this evening, and to my surprise, he actually said he would!
+So, good job, Disneyland Paris!
+You’ve created something that can convince a shy 10 year old to willingly dancing in front of the Walt Disney Studios crowds.
+I’ve mis-called it the Marvel Season of Fun all weekend, but I think the Marvel Season of Super Heroes in Disneyland Paris is just that.